akshaybabloo/release-exporter/README.rst

 .. code:: bash

     Usage: rex [OPTIONS] COMMAND [ARGS]...

     Options:
       --token TEXT      Token number if its a private repository.
       --url TEXT        URL of your repository.
 This is optional if your current directory has .git folder with remote url.
       --location TEXT   Local location of your repository.
       --version
+      --universal TEXT  Create a global settings file.
+Defaults to True.
       --help            Show this message and exit.

     Commands:
+      all       Creates change log for all formats. init      Creates .rex file.
       json      Creates JSON file.
       markdown  Creates markdown file.
-     rest      Creates reStructuredText file.
+      rst       Creates reStructuredText file.

 If you don't have a repository on your computer, but you still want to generate a change log you can manually add your repository URL as